 How does Vechain Track Products?

 VeChain uses smart chips or Radio Frequency Identification (RFID) tags to accomplish this goal.
-These devices broadcast vital information onto the blockchain network that can be accessed in real-time by authorized stakeholders.
-The use of sensors continually monitors all parameters related to the product, and problems can be communicated back to the relevant stakeholders, if any.
+These devices broadcast vital information onto the blockchain network that authorized stakeholders can access in real time.
+In addition, sensors continually monitor all parameters related to the product, and problems can be communicated back to the relevant stakeholders if any.

-To put that in simpler terms, let’s consider the example of a bottle of wine.
+To simplify that, let’s consider the example of a bottle of wine.
 VeChain’s tracking and authentication technology can collect and store data on the blockchain about the wine at every stage of the production process.

-Each bottle has a unique product ID fitted with a tracking mechanism like a QR code or an NFC chip.
-Once the bottle starts to move through the supply chain, transportation companies can update logistic details on the ledger.
-Manufacturers can track their products right from the start of their cycle until they reach the consumer.
+Each bottle has a unique product ID fitted with a QR code or NFC chip tracking mechanism.
+Once the bottle moves through the supply chain, transportation companies can update logistic details on the ledger.
+Manufacturers can track their products from the start of their cycle until they reach the consumer.

 Brief History of VeChain

 VeChain (VEN) was founded in 2015 by CEO Sunny Lu and is among the world’s first cryptocurrency technology companies.
-It is among the few blockchains that already has a substantial customer base among established companies.
+It is among the few blockchains with a substantial customer base among established companies.
 The VEN token initially functioned on the Ethereum blockchain as an ERC 20 token.
-At the end of June 2018, VEN blockchain changed to VeChain Thor, and its ticker symbol also changed from VEN to VET.
+At the end of June 2018, the VEN blockchain changed to VeChain Thor, and its ticker symbol also changed from VEN to VET.

-VeChain’s CEO, Sunny Lu, has a solid background in IT and Information Security across luxury retail brands.
-He was previously the CIO and COO of Louis Vuitton China, that’s why their primary focus, in the beginning, was the luxury goods industry.
-Currently, VET has proven itself as a successful blockchain implementation in other industries like wine, agriculture, automobile, liquor.
+VeChain’s CEO, Sunny Lu, has a solid IT and Information Security background across luxury retail brands.
+He was previously the CIO and COO of Louis Vuitton China, so their primary focus, in the beginning, was the luxury goods industry.
+VET has successfully implemented blockchain in other industries like wine, agriculture, automobile, and liquor.

 VET’s blockchain platform goals are outlined in its white paper.
 Its initial target is to disrupt the supply chain industry by making data actionable and transparent.
 VeChain’s future blockchain plans are to have dApps and initial coin offerings (ICOs) on VeChain and the Internet of Things (IoT) platform.